Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Results

 It is worth noting that the thermal energy injection efficiency is negative for $\theta>20-30^\circ$, which may not be clearly visible on a logarithmic scale.
 This negative thermal efficiency arises due to the inclusion of ejecta expansion in our efficiency calculation.
 The heat flow from the equator to the pole within the ejecta contributes to the negative thermal efficiency near the equator.
 For low-density ejecta ($M_{\rm ej}=10^{-3}M_\odot$), the wind is less efficient than in the high-density ejecta case for accelerating the ejecta, and the heat flow from the equator to the pole is also weaker.\\

 { \citet{Ai2022} investigated the 1-D wind injection case.
 In their work, they assumed an isotropic Poynting-flux dominant wind ($\sigma_w=10^4$, $\gamma_w=10^3$) with spin-down luminosity $L_{\rm}$ ranges from $10^{45}$-$10^{49}$ erg/s.
 In their calculations, they found that a significant fraction of magnetic energy can be converted to kinetic energy by wind-induced ejecta accelerations.
-For $10^{-3}M_\odot$ ejecta, 70\% of the injected energy will be stored as magnetic energy and kinetic energy, and less than 30\% injected energy can be converted to internal energy via reserver shock heating.
-To compare with their result, we calculate total injection efficiency as well.
-For Poynting-flux dominated wind ($\sigma=9$, $L_{\rm sd}\sim 10^{49}$ erg/s) with $10^3M_\odot$ in our simulations, we also found roughly $70\%$ of the injected energy are stored as magnetic energy and kinetic energy.
+For $10^{-3}M_\odot$ ejecta, 70\% of the injected energy will be stored as magnetic energy and kinetic energy, and less than 30\% injected energy can be converted to internal energy via reverse shock heating.
+To compare with their result, we calculate the total injection efficiency as well.
+For Poynting-flux dominated wind ($\sigma=9$, $L_{\rm sd}\sim 10^{49}$ erg/s) with $10^3M_\odot$ in our simulations, we also find that roughly $70\%$ of the injected energy is stored as magnetic energy and kinetic energy.
 To be more specific, roughly 35\% of the energy is stored as magnetic energy while roughly 35\% of the injected energy is converted into kinetic energy, regardless of the pre-injection ejecta profiles.
 As the spin-down luminosity drops to $10^{48}$ erg/s, the kinetic energy conversion efficiency drops to 30\%, while the total fraction of magnetic energy and kinetic energy maintains around 70\%.
-All those findings are consistent with the results in \citep{Ai2022}. }
+All those findings are consistent with the results in \citep{Ai2022}. { The heating efficiencies of different models are summarized in Table~\ref{tab1} .} }